lilyball/Tomorrowland/README.md

 resource, without preventing cancellation of the resource load if all clients cancel their requests.
 This can be accomplished by holding onto the result of calling
 `.propagatingCancellation(on:cancelRequested:)`.
 The promise returned from this method will propagate cancellation to its parent as soon as all children have requested cancellation even if the promise is still in scope.
 When cancellation is requested, the `cancelRequested` handler will be invoked immediately prior to propagating cancellation upwards; this enables you to release your reference to the promise (so a new request by a client will create a brand new resource load).
+Returning a new child to each client can be done using `makeChild()`.
 An example of this might look like:

 ```swift
 func loadResource(at url: URL) {